outrowender/UIViewCanvas/README.md

 # UIViewCanvas

-This package allows you to enable a SwiftUI Xcode canva to a ViewController.
+This package allows you to enable a SwiftUI Xcode canva to a UIView or a entire ViewController.

 ## Why?

-Run emulator everytime you need to test a small change in your ViewController is painfull.
+Run emulator everytime you need to test a small change in your View is painfull.

 ## Requirements

-[x] Xcode 13
-[x] A UIKit project
+&check; Xcode 11+ <br>
+&check; Swift 4.2+ <br>
+&check; iOS 13+ project <br>

 ## How to use?